 This may look surprising but yeah, the Jumia One app from Jumia now offers personal loans in Nigeria.

-The app which primarily deals with bill payments of all forms like; cable/tv subscriptions, electrical bills, airtime and data purchase and many more, now offers credit with latest update.
+The app which primarily deals with bill payments of all forms like; cable/TV subscriptions, electrical bills, airtime and data purchases, and many more, now offers credit with the latest update.

-Wrapping it – Best Loan Apps in Nigeria, Get Quick Loan Online Without Collateral
+Wrapping it – Best Loan Apps in Nigeria

-One major disadvantage is that you can get huge sums, the app above don’t offer above N250,000, so if you’d be needing a huge amount, you’ll have to stick to the traditional methods.
+One major disadvantage is that you can get huge sums, the app above doesn’t offer above N250,000, so if you need a huge amount, you’ll have to stick to the traditional methods.

 …….
 And now over to you